Jamazi4/bimcat/notes.md

 --01.05.2025--
 Fixed sharing a little bit, plans before implementing composite libraries:

-- when selected library already contains component, switch button to remove
 - in componentContent allow change private
 - in libraryActionButtons do the same as browserActionbuttons, just switch the add to remove and add option in copy to include in cur lib